 Elisa Yi has been playing the violin since she was five years old and has studied with a variety of teachers, including Rebeca Boyd, Yuki Numata, the late Zvi Zeitlan, and Dennis Kim.
 Elisa has played in various chamber groups, and has orchestral experience from playing in orchestras like the Greater Buffalo Youth String Orchestra and the Greater Buffalo Youth Orchestra.
 She has also participated in music festivals like the 2010 and 2013 Erie County Music Educators Association Festival, where she was concertmistress of the Elementary Orchestra and Junior High Orchestra, the 2016 NYSSMA All-State Conference, and the 2016 Bowdoin International Music Festival.
 Over the years, Elisa has participated in a wide range of international and national level competitions, and received 3rd prize at the 2010 American Protégé Competition, 1st prize at the 2011 American Fine Arts Festival, 1st prize at the 2013 Duquesne National Competition, and 2nd prize at the 19th New York Music Competition in 2016.
 In addition, Elisa has played in a variety of music halls including Merkin Concert Hall at the Kaufman Center; Carnegie Weill Hall; Kodak Hall, Hatch Hall, and Kilbourn Hall at Eastman School of Music; and Kleinhans Music Hall.
-Elisa has been working with BSW since 2016, and currently studies with Professor Mikhail Kopelman at the Eastman School of Music.
+Elisa has been working with BSW since 2016, is a high school senior at Buffalo Seminary, and currently studies with Professor Mikhail Kopelman at the Eastman School of Music.

 Evan Courtin is a freelance violinist in Buffalo, NY.
 He is a founding member of Wooden Cities, a local new-music chamber ensemble.
 He plays in a band called Shubbaluliuma, which is mostly a purveyor of eastern European folk music.
 He is also a music student at Buffalo State College where he studies violin under Amy Glidden, and is the concertmaster of the BSC Philharmonia.